qos-ch/reload4j/SECURITY.md

 sub   2048R/7FBFA159 2012-04-26
 ```

-A copy this key is stored in keys.openpgp.org keyserver.
+A copy of this key is stored on the [keys.openpgp.org](https://keys.openpgp.org) keyserver.
 To add it to
 your public key ring use the following command:

 ```